UnHumbleBen/learning-todomvc/README.md

     - [ ] `scheduler::Scheduler::set_controller`
         - [ ] dependent functions

-Note that checked means that the function has been implemented, but it will work until all of the functions it uses are also implemented.
+Note that checked means that the function has been implemented, but it will not work until all of the functions it uses are also implemented.

 Example comes from [The `wasm-bindgen` Guide](https://rustwasm.github.io/docs/wasm-bindgen/examples/todomvc.html)